Ontology: Other concepts

 In ontology, identity means that two things are the same.
 Philosophers distinguish between qualitative and numerical identity.
 Two entities are qualitatively identical if they have exactly the same features, such as perfect identical twins.
 This is also called exact similarity and indiscernibility.
+(Note: The term qualitative identity is sometimes also used for partial similarity.
+For instance, there is a degree of qualitative identity between a Labrador Retriever and a poodle since both are dogs.)
 Numerical identity, by contrast, means that there is only a single entity.
 For example, if Fatima is the mother of Leila and Hugo then Leila's mother is numerically identical to Hugo's mother.
 Another distinction is between synchronic and diachronic identity.
 Synchronic identity relates an entity to itself at the same time.
 Diachronic identity relates an entity to itself at different times, as in "the woman who bore Leila three years ago is the same woman who bore Hugo this year".
 The notion of identity also has a number of philosophical implications in terms of how it interacts with the aforementioned necessity and possibility.
 Most famously, Saul Kripke contended that discovered identities such as "Water is H2O" are necessarily true because "H2O" is what's known as a rigid designator.